 .bashrc or to any other of your auto-loaded dot files like

-If you want to remove your GPG key from your machine, you can do it like so:
+If you want to remove your GPG key from your machine:

 Hooray!
 You did it!
 Happy coding gents! 😎comments powered by Disqus